 https://x.com/IowaTesla/status/2055674119090274391?s=20

-In a message to customers, Starlink says the price increases come as the service is “rapidly increasing network capacity, expanding coverage, and improving reliability to deliver faster, more consistent connectivity for our customers.”
+In a note sent to subscribers, Starlink attributes the adjustments to “rapidly increasing network capacity, expanding coverage, and improving reliability to deliver faster, more consistent connectivity for our customers.”

-Last year, Starlink began offering a 12-month residential plan that drops the price of its dish and router to $0 in select markets.
+Last year the provider introduced a 12-month residential commitment that brings the cost of its dish and router down to $0 in certain markets.

 Reader-supported